kraina-ai/srai/README.md

 ## Usage

-If you prefer an interactive notebook, all of those example are available in this [Colab Notebook](https://colab.research.google.com/drive/17z2OYZG82FZNRK86Kt-eSgbJn9m7meSH?usp=sharing)
+If you prefer an interactive notebook, examples of `srai` usage are available in this [Colab Notebook](https://colab.research.google.com/drive/17z2OYZG82FZNRK86Kt-eSgbJn9m7meSH?usp=sharing)

 ### Downloading OSM data